JanuarySnow/TempusVR/README.md

 >[!IMPORTANT]
 >Tempus Maledictum VR requires ALL Anniversary Edition DLC for Skyrim, in addition to SkyrimVR, and both to be installed on Steam.
+> DO NOT CHOOSE THE VANILLA START OPTION FROM ALTERNATE PERSPECTIVE, THE CART RIDE IS BUGGED TO HELL
+> To start the main quest with Alternate Perspective :
+> The Main Quest:
+To begin the Main Quest, you want to head to Helgen's Inn and talk to the Innkeeper.
+Upon doing so, you will find the normal Innkeeper Dialogue and one extra Option, reading "I'd like to rent a room.
+(Start Intro (10 gold))", using this option will first seem like a normal bed renting - and is in fact a normal bed renting - however, the next time you sleep in Helgen's Inn, something special is going to happen...

 >[!WARNING]
 >You must update Skyrim AE to the latest version (1.6.1170) on Steam to install this list.